3 Ways to Balance Brain Chemistry to Face Depression

 A low level of dopamine can turn into apathy, mood swings, loss of interest in the things around us, and depression.
 This is because dopamine is one of the most important neurotransmitters for the brain: it mediates the communication of neurons and nerve cells.

-Also, it is known to have an essential function when it comes to generating our movements, motor skills and energy (or motivation) to engage with our surroundings.
+Also, it’s known to have an essential function when it comes to generating the motivation to engage with our surroundings.

 How can I naturally increase my dopamine levels?